 As an employer, you must contribute to the housing fund, which operates like a 401(k).
 While some contribution is mandatory, employees often try to negotiate for more during the hiring phase.
 Employers typically contribute between 5% and 25% of the employee’s annual salary.

-China Payroll Options
+China Payroll Options for Companies

 Companies have multiple payroll options in China depending on their needs.